GoogleCloudPlatform/gcsfuse/docs/semantics.md

 If a new generation number is assigned to the GCS object due to a flush from an inode, the source generation number of the inode is updated and the inode ID remains stable.
-Otherwise, if the generation is created by another machine or in some other manner from the local machine, the new generation is treated as a distinct inode.
+Otherwise, if a new generation is created by another machine or in some other manner from the local machine, the new generation is treated as an inode distinct from any other inode already created for the object name.
 Inode IDs are local to a single gcsfuse process, and there are no guarantees about their stability across machines or invocations on a single machine.

 One of the fundamental operations in the VFS layer of the kernel is looking up the inode for a particular name within a directory. gcsfuse responds to such